 3. Onix Fuse G2 — Cold Weather Champion

 Engineered specifically for temperature extremes, the Onix Fuse G2 uses rotationally molded construction to eliminate weak seams that crack in cold weather.
 Testing shows consistent performance down to 35°F, making it the top choice for winter play.
-The balanced hole pattern provides true flight in windy conditions, while the slightly softer feel reduces arm fatigue during long sessions.
+The balanced hole pattern provides true flight in windy conditions.

 Key Specs